bodybuilders-team/battleships-mobile/README.md

 This is a simple battleship game for Android.
 The game is multiplayer and each player plays on a different device.

+The game is available in three languages: English, Portuguese and Spanish.

 You need to be logged in to play the game.

 The application has the following features: